 Going Live Now

-If you select Go Live ➝ Now Using New Live Event, give your broadcast a title and description by filling in the title and description fields in the lower left corner of the Main Window.
+If you select Go Live ➝ Now (Unscheduled), give your broadcast a title and description by filling in the title and description fields in the lower left corner of the Main Window.

 To go live, click Go Live.